NotWoods/query-pouch-gtfs/README.md

 that is, the trip that took place immediately before and immediately after.

-## GTFS object interfaces
+# GTFS object interfaces
-Typescript interfaces exported under `'gtfs-to-pouch/dist/interfaces'`.
+Typescript interfaces are also exported under `'gtfs-to-pouch/dist/interfaces'`.